 Reading time : ~4 min

-For managers, who even before the health crisis used to juggle a multitude of obstacles and complicated situations on a daily basis, teleworking and social distancing simply add another layer of complexity to their demanding role.
+For managers, who already used to juggle a multitude of obstacles and complicated situations on a daily basis, teleworking adds another layer of complexity to their demanding role.

 In this article, I will share my initial observations on the impact of teleworking on my clients and the solutions we can offer to help them cope with this new reality.